donaldsiziba/donaldsiziba/README.md

 ## Hi there 👋

-I am an experienced Solutions Architect with a strong background in cloud migrations, infrastructure automation, developing highly available, scalable and fault-tolerant solutions on-premise and across multi-account AWS environments.
+I am an experienced Solutions Architect with a strong background in cloud migrations, infrastructure automation, developing highly available, scalable and fault-tolerant solutions across multi-account AWS environments.

 ## Current Projects 🔭
 I’m currently working on AWS workload migrations, with most deployments following the standard 3-tier architecture -  application and data layers fronted by an internet-facing web application.